 Rikolto supports two rice cooperatives in Central Java (Boyolali district) and one cooperative in West Java (Tasikmalaya district).

-- APPOLI (Aliansi Petani Padi Organik Boyolali, or Organic Rice Farmer Alliance of Boyolali) consists of 81 farmer groups with in total 4,426 farmers; 3,708 men and 718 women.
+- KOPAPPOLI (Koperasi Pemasaran Aliansi Petani Padi Organik Boyolali, or Marketing Cooperative of Boyolali Organic Rice Farmers Alliance) consists of 81 farmer groups with in total 4,426 farmers; 3,708 men and 718 women.

 What did we achieve so far?

 - The number of rice farmers in each association increased significantly.
 As long as farmers are not certified healthy or organic and do not use ICS, their rice is not collectively marketed by the associations.
 But even if farmers still have to market their own rice, being a member brings them the advantage of having access to trainings.

 - After a period of significant income increase, the average income (in Indonesian Rupiah, per hectare) decreased in Boyolali and Tasikmalaya due to the effects of climate change: most rice farmers could not plant in the last planting season 2015 (harvested in early 2016) because of the long drought, which led to a decrease in productivity.

 - APPOLI and SIMPATIK both obtained international certificates for organic rice and built a very successful relationship with PT.
 Bloom Agro, selling different types of organic rice to export markets under the ‘Sunria Brand’.
 Biofresh markets the Sunria rice in Belgium.

 - APOB has successfully implemented internal control systems in 11 of its 26 farmer groups.
 In 2016, they obtained their first domestic organic rice certificate, now selling organic rice to the buyer HealthyChoice in Jakarta and to markets in nearby Solo and Yogyakarta.